Physical oncology: Development of cancerous tumor models

-Then appeared the three-dimensional (3D) cultures with cells which constituted multicellular spheres by dividing and were surrounded by a gel-like culture medium at the Young's modulus close to those of the living and variable tissues, for example depending on the amount of collagen surrounding these cultures in 3D.
-Organoids, spheroids are variants of this type of culture.
+Later, 3D cultures were developed.
+These cultures consist of cells - which constitute multicellular spheres by dividing - surrounded by a gel-like culture medium at a Young's modulus close to that of the living and variable tissues.
+The choice of culture medium depends on, for example, the amount of collagen surrounding these cultures in 3D.
+Organoids and spheroids are variants of this type of culture.
+These 3D cultures are more realistic models that better simulate the clinical reality of cancerous tumors in patients.
+The culture medium surrounding the growing tumor tissue can be used as a "virtual ECM"; for example, the pressure around the tumor grown can be increased.

-At the same time the animal models evolved there also towards more similarity with the clinical reality.
-The human tumor xenograft is today the standard and the orthotopic transplant - for example human cancer of the pancreas in the mouse pancreas - is one of the best experimental models.
+At the same time, the animal models evolved there also towards more similarity with the clinical reality.
+The human tumor xenograft is currently the standard, and the orthotopic transplant (e.g. the transplant of human pancreatic cancer tissue in a mouse pancreas) is considered an effective experimental model.